 The best rewards credit cards come with benefits that elevate your travel experience and have large bonus offers, like the bonus on the Capital One Venture Rewards Credit Card, which is generally considered one of the best travel cards to earn miles with.

-- New Capital One Venture Rewards Credit Card cardholders can earn 75,000 miles once they spend $4,000 on purchases within the first three months of account opening, equal to $750 in travel.
+- New Capital One Venture Rewards Credit Card cardholders can earn 75,000 miles after spending $4,000 on purchases within the first 3 months of account opening.

-- New!
-Get up to $1,050 in Chase Travel℠ value!
-New Chase Sapphire Preferred® Card cardholders can earn 60,000 bonus points after spending $4,000 in purchases in their first 3 months from account opening.
-That’s worth $750 when redeemed through Chase Travel.
-Plus, they can get up to $300 in statement credits on Chase Travel purchases within their first year.
+- (Sponsored) New Chase Sapphire Preferred® Card cardholders can earn 60,000 bonus points after spending $5,000 on purchases in the first 3 months from account opening.

 The Chase Sapphire Preferred® Card and the Capital One Venture Rewards Credit Card are two of the top-rated travel cards, and I hold both cards in my wallet.
 Both Chase and Capital One credit cards offer valuable rewards on travel, including the ability to transfer points/miles to travel partners.
 Cardholders also earn rewards on common purchases, making these cards viable for everyday use.
 They also come with no foreign transaction fees and a low $95 annual fee.